 This Baked Pasta with Eggplant is an easy, family-friendly pasta casserole dish with added veggies.
-Vegetarian and can easily can be made gluten free and dairy-free.Jump to Recipe
+It’s vegetarian and can easily be made gluten free and dairy-free.Jump to Recipe

 Baked Pasta with Eggplant

 Can I tell you all a little secret?

 I don’t like eggplant.
 Nope nope nope.
 Totally not my jam.
 And this fact is much to my husband’s disappointment since he adores that purple plant.

 However, eggplants kept showing up week after week in our CSA (which stands for Community Supported Agriculture.
 This site can help you find one near you) and I simply couldn’t:

 - give it away (apparently I am not the only one having a hard time loving it)!

 So, I set out to make an eggplant-loaded recipe that me, the pickiest of eggplant eaters, enjoyed.
 And, boy oh boy, did I ever do that when I made this Baked Pasta with Eggplant!

 TNNers, not only did I find a way to ENJOY eating eggplant, but I found a new recipe that the whole family loves!
 Not only do I go back for seconds when this dish is on the table, but so does my whole family!
 Total win.